 Who are We?

 The primary goals of the IVWC include sharing information, coordinating restoration and protection actions to help address watershed management issues in the Illinois Valley, reducing the duplication of activities, and providing a framework for coordination and cooperation among key interests.
-Council membership is open to any person who owns land or lives in or is an agent of leasee of a property owner in the Illinois Valley watershed and its tributaries.
-The Council recently earned its non-profit status in 2014, and currently a Board of Directors of 14 members from diverse interests and geographic regions of the watershed serves as the decision-making body.
+Council membership is open to any person who owns land or lives in or is an agent of lessee of a property owner in the Illinois Valley watershed and its tributaries.
+The Council earned 501(c)3 non-profit status in 2014, and currently a Board of Directors of 14 members from diverse interests and geographic regions of the watershed serves as the decision-making body.

 Mission of the Illinois Valley Watershed Council

-What is a Watershed Council
+What is a Watershed Council?